mariodj0/LIFE-wellness-extended_backend/README.md

 ### Images and GIFs
 All images and GIFs used on this website are sourced from [Pexels](https://www.pexels.com/), which allows free use for personal purposes.

-Logo design was generated from stable diffusion.
+Website Logo design was generated from stable diffusion.

-Logo icons and code snippet for head for webite was from [Favican](https://favicon.io/) Icons for the myservices.php page was from [flaticon.com](https://www.flaticon.com/free-icons/yoga) Yoga icons created by monkik - Flaticon
+Logo icons and code snippet for head for webite was from [Favican](https://favicon.io/)

+Icons for the myServices.php page was from [flaticon.com](https://www.flaticon.com/free-icons/yoga) Yoga icons created by monkik - Flaticon

+Accordion JS Plugin from [accordion.js.org](https://accordion.js.org/)by [Andrei Surdu(awps)]

 ### Code Snippets
 For HTML, CSS, and JavaScript code snippets, the following resources were referenced: